desotech-it/desopacaman/README.md

-# Desopacman - CodeMotion 2023 @Milano
+# DESO PACMAN - CodeMotion 2023 @Milano

 Pac-Man the classic arcade game - deployment files for VMware Tanzu Kubernetes and all other Kubernetes distributions.